PlasmaFAIR/fortitude/docs/editors/settings.md

 # Settings

-The Fortitude Language Server provides a set of configuration options to customise its behaviour along with the ability to use an existing `pyproject.toml` or `fortitude.toml` file to configure the linter.
+The Fortitude Language Server provides a set of configuration options to customise its behaviour along with the ability to use an existing `fpm.toml` or `fortitude.toml` file to configure the linter.
 This is done by providing these settings while initialising the server.
 VS Code provides a UI to configure these settings, while other editors may require manual configuration.
 The [setup](./setup.md) section provides instructions on where to place these settings as per the editor.